 In this TechWell interview, Facebook's Simon Stewart digs into his company's shocking approach to testing, which is that they don't have a testing department.
-He also talks about the challenges and pressure that comes along with producing so many different mobile builds per year.
+He also talks about the challenges and pressure that come along with producing so many different mobile builds per year.

 Josiah Renaudin: You mention in your talk that Facebook has no testing department, and that this could be a future trend for other companies.
 Should this statement scare testers, or do you believe they still have a place in software?
 Do they need to adapt and gain an extra set of skills to remain marketable?